gigamaster/xoopserver/README.md

 :warning: **On Windows request: Allow Apache and MySQL**

-### :memo: Note
+## Note

-:information_source: A portable application does not leave its files or settings on the host computer or modify the existing system and its configuration.
+:memo: A portable application does not leave its files or settings on the host computer or modify the existing system and its configuration.
-The server requires port 80.
+:information_source: The server requires port 80.
-If you have troubles, check if Skype, Firewall or an antivirus is not prevent server execution.
+:warning: If you have troubles, check if Skype, Firewall or an antivirus is not prevent server execution.

 ## Credits